 FESTIVAL TIME AND PLACE

-The festival will be held annually at the Punta Gorda Historical Building at 118 Sullivan St in downtown Punta Gorda, FL.
+The festival is held annually at the Punta Gorda Historical Building at 118 Sullivan St in downtown Punta Gorda, FL.
 This area is right next to a waterfront hotel and has plenty of parking.
 There's also beautiful restaurants, shops, waterfront parks, and downtown venues to check out.

 Films are of various genres and have powerful stories to tell.
 They have been narrowed down from hundreds of films throughout the world by our staff of professional filmmakers.
 They are chosen because they are technically sound, thought-provoking, and powerfully entertaining.
 You will have a great time, learn about film, and meet some great people in the community.
 You will also get to vote on your favorite films in each category who will be awarded Sunday during the awards ceremony, and have the opportunity to provide valuable feedback to our filmmakers.